 The French TGV trains, Thalys and ICE trains between Paris and Franfurt have a year-round limited seat allocation for Eurail pass holders.
 When this allocation has been reached, you’ll have to buy a full-fare ticket.
 By booking these trains far in advance you should be able to ensure yourself a seat.
 Reservations can be made up to 3 months in advance of your travel date.
-We advise you to make you reservations as soon as possible during peak season (May-September) and during European school holidays (late October, Christmas, mid-February, Easter, late May), when the continent is full of happy travelers and the seat allocation for pass holders may be fully taken.
+We advise you to make your reservations as soon as possible during high season (May-September) and during European school holidays (late October, Christmas, mid-February, Easter, late May), when the continent is full of happy travelers and the seat allocation for pass holders may be fully taken.

 Find trains that don't need reservations